equinor/sdp-omnia/docs/security.md

 ### Høy

 ### Medium
-- 2.2.1.1 Ensure time synchronization is in use (Not Scored)
-- 2.2.1.2 Ensure ntp is configured (Scored)
 - 2.2.15 Ensure mail transfer agent is configured for local-only mode (Scored)

 - 3.6 Firewall Configuration